micropython/micropython/docs/library/rp2.rst

     These can be summarised as two forms:
     * form 1: irq(index)
     * form 2: irq(mode,index)

       where
       * index can be an integer or rel(integer)
       * mode can be: block or clear or block | clear

     Allowed IRQ numbers are 0-7 (0-3 are visible from to the processor, 4-7 are internal to the state machines).
-   see sec 3.4.9 of RPi docs for details
+See sec 3.4.9 of RPi docs for details

 nop(self)
     see sec 3.3.7 of RPi docs for details